Being in an affair is like being addicted to crack cocaine. It can be really tough to kick the addiction.

 If you have ever watched the TV show “Intervention,” then you know that an addict’s behavior affects other people to the point where they just can’t take it anymore and these other people need to step in and try to convince the addict to get help.

 There is almost always denial on the addict’s part and most of the time they won’t agree at first to seek help.
-But when the other people communicate the consequences to the addict if they refuse help, then the addict almost always agrees to go to rehab.
+But when the other people communicate the consequences if they refuse help, then the addict almost always agrees to go to rehab.
 Sometimes rehab works and sometimes it doesn’t.
 Surviving an affair can be much the same way.

 You don’t deserve to go through the emotional and physical hell while your spouse continues to “get high.”
 And quite frankly, you might be to the point where you don’t have anything else to lose anyways.